Crate augur

 run

-Extract strings and pseudo-code of each function that references them from the binary at filepath and save them in filepath.str.
+Extract strings and pseudocode of each function that references them from the binary at filepath and save them in filepath.str.